 We really started going to town because I could see we're getting nowhere with the Democrats.

-We're not gonna get anywhere with them.
+We're not going to get anywhere with them.

 And I think Nancy Pelosi should be ashamed of herself because she's hurting a lot of people.